 The gut flora is as unique to you as your fingerprint.
 Your microbiome has many useful functions which include absorbing and producing nutrients, maintaining the gut lining to keep out toxins and unwelcome microorganisms, providing immunity, and producing mood regulating hormones.
 The microbiome can be disrupted by a number of lifestyle and environmental factors including medications and antibiotics, chronic constipation, stress and diet.
 Refer to our demo for an example set of test results.

 Dysbiosis is an unhealthy imbalance in the gut microbiome which not only affects bowel function (causing irritable bowel symptoms), but can also lead to inflammatory and autoimmune conditions such as rheumatoid arthritis, chronic fatigue syndrome and fibromyalgia, and even mental health problems.
 This comprehensive digestive stool analysis will show you if you have an undergrowth or overgrowth in specific gut microbes.
-If you'd like a nutritional review and assessment of your test results by our Clinical Nutritionist, consider adding on a Nutrition Assessment.
+If you'd like a nutritional review and assessment of your test results by our dietician, consider adding on a Nutrition Assessment.

 Macroscopy looks at stool colour and formation, as well as for evidence of mucous or blood which may require further investigation.